Rat-Rig/V-core-3/docs/src/firmware.md

 !!! info "Download"

     Bellow you will find pieces of Duet configuration files with comment.
-All files with a boilerplate setup for the V-core 3 can be downloaded as a ZIP package [:fontawesome-solid-archive: here](Duet_RRF/Duet_RRF.zip).
+All files with a boilerplate setup for the V-Core 3 can be downloaded as a ZIP package [:fontawesome-solid-archive: here](Duet_RRF/Duet_RRF.zip).

 ### config.g

+!!! warning "Please read"

+    Neither the files in the package or this guide is a complete - copy and paste configuration, please read and make sure to execute operations like PID tuning mentioned bellow.

 Start with setting up absolute coordinates but relative extruder moves.
 Here you also specify the printer name and it's CoreXY kinematic system: